Welcome

 This article has covered the following key knowledge points:

-• Mistake of fact may be a defense to criminal liability, depending on the type of crime and whether the mistake is reasonable.
+• Mistake of fact may be a defense to criminal liability only when it negates the required mens rea.

-• For specific intent crimes, any mistake of fact (reasonable or not) is a defense if it negates intent.
+• For specific intent crimes, any genuine mistake of fact (reasonable or unreasonable) is a defense if it negates the specific intent.

-• For general intent or malice crimes, only a reasonable mistake of fact is a defense.
+• For general intent or malice crimes, only an honest and reasonable mistake of fact is a defense.

 • For strict liability crimes, mistake of fact is never a defense.